 A full-length version of his one-act play, Closer and Closer Apart, a study of Alzheimer disease, which premiered in 1999 at Lunchbox Theatre, opened at Theatre Network in Edmonton in 2007 season.
 His “unabashed comedy,” Writer's Block opened at Calgary's Ground Zero Theatre in 2008 (dir.
 Bob White).
 Writer's Block is a comedy about an financially-challenged playwright-in-residence at a large Canadian theatre company, who files a claim for workers' compensation with the theatre's insurance company on the grounds that he has writer's block.
 Then he is inspired to write a play.

 The Urban Curvz production of his two-hander with cello, Queen Lear opened at Calgary’s Joyce Doolittle Theatre in the Pumphouse in February, 2009.
 It was written as an 80th birthday present for Joyce Doolittle, who undertook the lead role.
 The play has been translated into Turkish, and has played in Istanbul and Cypress.

-His plays are characterized by black humour and an absurdist philosophy.
+His plays are often characterized by black humour and an absurdist philosophy.
 They often consider the farcical conundrums of dysfunctional families, failed relationships, and endgame scenarios, and satirize the materialist, corporate culture of Alberta.